 Look for a cash back card that is likely to provide you with maximum rewards in the spending categories you use most.
 These credit cards are most effective when you use them to make every day purchases, and then pay off the balance each month.

-Scotiabank Momentum VISA Infinite Card – The Scotia Momentum VISA Infinite card is designed to reward you for your every day purchases and is the card I use for all my regular purchases and bill payments.
+Scotiabank Momentum VISA Infinite Card – The Scotia Momentum VISA Infinite card is designed to reward you for your every day purchases.
+I believe it’s the best credit card available in Canada and it’s the card I use for all my regular purchases and bill payments.
 You receive a full 4% cash back on gas station and grocery store purchases.
 Additionally, you receive 2% cash back on your recurring payments and on drug store purchases.
 All other purchases earn 1% cash back.
 There is a 21-day grace period before interest starts accruing.
-The Scotia Momentum VISA Infinite Card comes with a 19.99% AIR on purchases and 21.99% AIR on cash advances.
+The Scotia Momentum VISA Infinite Card comes with a 19.99% interest rate on purchases and 21.99% interest rate on cash advances.

 There is a minimum income requirement for this card: $60,000 a year for an individual and $100,000 for a household.
 This card comes with a $99 annual fee, but it can easily be overcome if you are smart about your spending, taking full advantage of the tiered system to get a higher cash back rate on common purchases.

-You can enjoy a 1.99% AIR on balances transfers for the first 10 months, which is a nice bonus for a card like this.
-The purchase AIR for the MBNA Smart Cash MasterCard is 19.99% and the balance transfer AIR is normally 21.99%.
+You can enjoy a 1.99% interest rate on balances transfers for the first 10 months, which is a nice bonus for a card like this.
+The purchase AIR for the MBNA Smart Cash MasterCard is 19.99% and the balance transfer interest rate is normally 21.99%.
 This credit card comes without an annual fee, which makes it attractive.